nostack-dev/ministate/README.md

 - `predefinedTransitions` should be part of the API, allowing developers to define what state can transition to what other state.

 ## Transactional State Changes with Full State Match Requirement
 - State transitions should apply only after a full predefined state match, avoiding partial state updates unless the entire transition is valid.
-This is done by remembering all data-* attributes that where changed in their values to their current active state.
+This is done by remembering all data-* attributes that were changed in their values to their current active state.
 For this, we use pending state object that locks changed individual state until the transition is matched, then the lock is released and pending state equals current state again.
 Other than that, there are no separate transition conditions.

 ## Error Handling for Naming Conventions
 - Implement error handling to verify correct naming conventions for component IDs, child element IDs, and properties, avoiding misconfiguration.
 Every Child HTML element inside a div that has a valid component id is considered a component if it contains also a script tag inside the hierarchy.